-- If placement is planned for buried plant, it may be necessary to dig exploratory holes along the right-of-way to sample the soil to be encountered. - Rocky soils and heavily cohesive soils may need to be pre-ripped in advance of plowing.
+• If placement is planned for buried plant, it may be necessary to dig exploratory holes along the right-of-way to sample the soil to be encountered

+• Rocky soils and heavily cohesive soils may need to be pre-ripped in advance of plowing.
 It may also be necessary to use multiple tractor units arranged in tandem to provide sufficient power to plow the intended communications plant.

-- Portions of the right-of-way that may need surface restoration need to be noted during the pre-construction survey. - All locations where buried plant crosses obstructing facilities need to be visited during the pre-construction survey.
-Crossing utilities and roadways are usually traversed by tunneling; although with special planning secondary roads can be trenched.
+• Portions of the right-of-way that may need surface restoration need to be noted during the pre-construction survey.

+• All locations where buried plant crosses obstructing facilities need to be visited during the pre-construction survey.
+Crossing utilities and roadways are usually traversed by tunneling; although with special planning second-ary roads can be trenched.
 For plowed plant, the plowing operation is continued to a tunneling trench that runs parallel to the obstruction and is intended as support for the tunneling operation.
 Cable and ducting is unreeled and pulled through the tunnel under the obstruction into a tunneling trench at the far side of the obstruction.
 The plow train or trencher is moved to the opposite tunneling trench and placement can precede by hand feeding the cable and ducting into the plow or trench.
-It is recommended that a splice handhole or manhole be placed close to and on the far side of a crossing obstruction, allowing a trench to be dug from the tunneling trench to the splice location.
+It is recommended that a splice handhole or manhole be placed close to and on the far side of a crossing obstruction, allowing a trench to be dug from the tunneling trench to the splice location so that ducts and cables can be hand feed to the splice location.

-Figure 5-Tunneled Crossing Obstructions
+Figure 5- Tunneled Crossing Obstructions

-- All anticipated splice locations need to be visited during the pre-construction survey. - Travel the entire length of the right-of -way to look for features that may present a problem for the placing operation such as streams, gullys, trees, or any unrecorded structures.
+• All anticipated splice locations need to be visited during the pre-construction survey.

+• Travel the entire length of the right-of -way to look for features that may present a problem for the placing operation such as streams, gullys, trees, or any unrecorded structures.